 Complaints about assessments may be filed by property owners or by taxing districts.
 The local county board of review holds a hearing and determines whether or not the assessment should be raised or lowered.
-If a complaint is filed by an attorney on behalf of a taxpayer, all notices and correspondence from the board relating to the appeal shall be directed to the attorney.
-The board may require proof of the attorney's authority to represent the taxpayer.

 Note: In Cook County, dissatisfied taxpayers may first file a complaint with the county assessor and, if dissatisfied with that ruling, may take their cases to the county board of review.
 If they prefer, taxpayers may bypass the county assessor and file directly with the county board of review.